Andreev bound states at boundaries of polarized 2D Fermi superfluids with s-wave pairing and spin-orbit coupling: Formal description of interface-localized Andreev bound states

 Thus, within the Andreev-approximation treatment, the completely decoupled spin-$\uparrow$ sector of the considered realization of a TSF-NSF interface constitutes a fully transparent Josephson junction between equal-chirality \textit{p}-wave superfluids with different pair-potential magnitude.
 Appendix~\ref{app:chiPwave} provides a more detailed discussion of such a system's physical properties, including a comparison with those of a conventional \text{s}-wave junction.

 The fact that $\mu-\nu_\downarrow^{(\mathrm{S})} < 0$ implies that the separated-spin-$\downarrow$-sector characteristic equation (\ref{eq:SSpSepSdown}) can only be satisfied when the relation

-holds, which is the defining relation for the Majorana edge mode in a chiral-\textit{p}-wave superfluid~\cite{Honerkamp1998}.
+holds, which is the defining equation for the surface bound state of an unconventional superconductor~\cite{Kashiwaya1995, Kashiwaya2000}, including the Majorana edge mode in a chiral-\textit{p}-wave superfluid~\cite{Honerkamp1998}.
 In particular, inserting the Andreev-approximation expressions (\ref{eq:uvAA}) for Nambu-spinor amplitudes appearing in Eq.~(\ref{eq:MajAppear}) transforms the latter into

 We discuss in more detail in Appendix~\ref{app:chiPwave} how the Majorana-mode energy dispersion emerges as the solution of characteristic equations that are of the form (\ref{eq:TSFsecSSpAA}), and the Majorana-fermion character of the corresponding eigenstates is demonstrated in Appendix~\ref{app:Majorana}.
 Thus the intuitive expectation that a TSF-NSF interface constitutes a boundary for the spin-$\downarrow$-sector quasiparticles in the NSF region is borne out within the separated-spin-sector description.